The houses

 The sign on the cusp

-The sixth house has a natural affinity with Virgo — precise, useful, incapable of not noticing the flaw — but the sign on your own cusp sets the working style, and locating it requires a birth time.
+The sign on your own cusp sets the working style, and locating it requires a birth time.
 A birth chart computed with one will draw all twelve houses.

 Aries on the cusp works in sprints and reforms its health in dramatic bursts, twice a year.
 Libra cannot function in an ugly or unfair workplace and will fix the second before the first.
 Pisces watches routines dissolve on contact unless someone else builds the scaffolding — and thrives once they do.
 The cusp doesn’t measure your work ethic; it describes the conditions under which your work ethic operates.